OC Security Audit | Infrastructure Security

 Analyze configurations, management access, passwords, SNMP, ACLs, trunks, Layer 2 protections, and monitoring.

-Score each finding by likelihood, impact, and business risk so remediation is practical and defensible.
+Score findings by likelihood, impact, and business risk so remediation is practical and defensible.

-Confirm which controls are working, which are missing, and which require operational or change-control review.
+Confirm which controls work, which are missing, and which need operational or change-control review.

-Provide secure configuration recommendations for firmware, passwords, VLANs, port security, and ACLs.
+Provide secure configuration recommendations for firmware, passwords, VLANs, port security, ACLs, and monitoring.

 Deliver checklist results, evidence notes, risk scoring, and remediation steps for IT and leadership review.